-The COVID-19 pandemic continues to impact our business operations and our customers' and suppliers' ability to operate at normal levels.
+The COVID-19 pandemic and governmental responses thereto, including current COVID-19 lockdowns in China, continue to impact our business operations and our customers' and suppliers' ability to operate at normal levels.
 Disruptions in normal operating levels continue to create supply chain disruptions and inflationary cost pressures within our end-markets.
-We anticipate supply chain constraints and the inflationary environment will continue during 2022.
+We anticipate that supply chain constraints and the inflationary environment, as impacted by the COVID-19 pandemic, will continue through 2022 and beyond.